A Guide to Minnesota Adoption Laws

 Although the use of advertisement is not directly addressed in adoption laws in MN, the state’s laws do say that it’s illegal for anyone other than licensed human services departments or agencies to complete placement services for birth or adoptive parents in Minnesota.

-Adoption laws in Minnesota dictate the type of financial adoption assistance provided to birth parents, including the amount and duration of time that birth parent expenses may be offered.
-Minnesota allows for the following “reasonable” expenses to be paid for on behalf of birth parents:
+Adoption laws in Minnesota dictate the type of financial adoption assistance provided to prospective birth parents, including the amount and duration of time that prospective birth parent expenses may be offered.
+Minnesota allows for the following “reasonable” expenses to be paid for on behalf of prospective birth parents:

 Counseling, medical, and legal fees